 One of the Davises’ pets, Foster, was rescued from an animal hoarder.
 Foster was living with his brother in a horse stall and wasn’t used to being around other dogs.
 Dog park outings and being around the Davises’ other pets helped Foster socialize.

 “They bounce back,” Bob Davis said.
 “They are happy dogs.
 We get them healthy not just physically but emotionally.”

 Sandy, a golden mix, is another success story.
 She was rescued from South Carolina and Lowery nursed her through heartworms.
 She was recently adopted.

 Holly was found in a churchyard in North Carolina.
-Barb Davis was visiting her son down that way when she got a call about the golden that had been found and was scheduled to be euthanized the day the Davises took her back to Maryland.
+Barb Davis was visiting her son down that way when she said she got a call about the golden that had been found and was scheduled to be euthanized the day the Davises took her back to Maryland.